 We are all continuously exposed to infectious pathogens.
 So why is it that some become infected and others don’t?
 The single most important barrier between you and nasty winter bugs is your very own immune system.
-So how to stay well in winter and optimise this fighting force within?
+So how can you stay well this winter and optimise your immune function?

-If you can’t afford to be sick this season, or if you’re feeling a little run down, then here are some proven preventatives and cures:
+If you can’t afford to be sick this season, or if you’re feeling a little run down, then here’s some common sense, fad-free advice…

 Make a bone broth